The Parker Rhinoplasty

 The columellar sutures and external splint are removed 1 week after surgery.

-Rapid Recovery Rhinoplasty
+Healing & Rapid Recovery Techniques

 Our rapid recovery protocols help patients avoid extensive bruising, swelling, and pain after rhinoplasty surgery.
 To make your recovery as smooth as possible, we use a combination of oral medications both before and after surgery, as well as other medications during surgery, that help minimize swelling, bruising, and pain.
 Most commonly, TYLENOL® or TYLENOL® Extra-Strength is all that is necessary to supplement the medications we give you.
 We also use postoperative lymphatic drainage massage to accelerate healing.
 Our specially trained massage therapist performs lymphatic drainage massage once weekly during the first 3 weeks after your surgery.